anjiqbal/100DaysOfCode/README.md

 ### Thoughts:

 Today we discussed different aspects of our project and the areas where we felt we did well and areas where we could have done better.
 It was useful to discuss this with the team after having reflected on this myself over the weekend.
 I also put together a plan for topics I want to cover this week as we have some time to do some self study.
-I plan on continuuing with the CSS course I began as well as getting some React practice by adding more to my project.
+I plan on continuing with the CSS course I began as well as getting some React practice by adding more to my project.

 ### Links to work / resources: